 Step 6: Receiving payment

-- Do not rely on “proof of payment” from the buyer.
-Check with your bank, PayPal or other provider that the money has been cleared and make sure you can see the funds in your account before your bike changes hands.
+- Do not rely on proof of payment from the buyer.
+Check with your bank, PayPal or any other provider that the money has been transferred through that it has cleared.
+Make sure you can see the funds in your account before your bike changes hands.

 - Check our security updates regularly for important information.